What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 When airflow is increased, the nasal airway is sometimes unable to keep the air warm and humid enough for comfort.
 Humidification alleviates nasal and throat dryness and facilitates a more comfortable breathing experience during sleep by adding moisture to the air you breathe.

 During CPAP treatment, the machine will humidify the air and transfer it to the mask through specified tubing.
-A humidifier adds moisture to the forced air coming in from your machine.
+A CPAP humidifier adds moisture to the forced air coming in from your machine.
 Humidifiers for continuous positive airway pressure (CPAP) machines are designed to replenish the moisture in the nasal passages lost during CPAP treatment, thereby alleviating and reducing symptoms of dryness.
+For those using travel CPAP with humidifiers, this feature is essential for maintaining comfort on the go.

 What Are The Different Types Of CPAP Humidifiers?